andres-fr/python3-template/README.md

 * Autodocs are also generated into `docs` in PDF as well as HTML (which can be deployed [online](https://python3-template.readthedocs.io)).

+* A `setup.py` script to create an OS-agnostic package into `dist` is provided, as well as functionality to deploy it into git releases and PyPI.

 * All these tasks can be performed manually as explained later on, and also are automated via Travis CI as it can be seen in the `.travis.yml` file, and the `ci_scripts` directory.